XRPLF/xrpl-dev-portal/content/contributing/contribute-code.md

 # Contribute Code to the XRP Ledger

 The software that powers the XRP Ledger is open-source, so anyone can download, modify, extend, or explore it.
+Community involvement makes it better.
 Look for "[Source]" links in the [documentation](docs.html) to jump directly into the related source code, or browse the source code on GitHub:

 | XRP Ledger Source Code |                                                     |
 |:-----------------------|:----------------------------------------------------|